Buildings and architecture of New Orleans: French Quarter

 Due to refurbishings in the Victorian style after the Louisiana Purchase, only a handful of buildings in the French Quarter preserve their original colonial French or Spanish architectural styles, concentrated mainly around the cathedral and Chartres Street.
-Most of the 2,900 buildings in the Quarter are either of "second generation" Creole or Greek revival styles.
+Most of the 2,900 buildings in the Quarter are either of "second generation" Creole or Greek Revival styles.
 Fires in 1788 and 1794 destroyed most of the original French colonial buildings, that is, "first generation" Creole.
 They were generally raised homes with wooden galleries, the only extant example being Madame John's Legacy at 632 Dumaine Street, built during the Spanish period in 1788.
 The Ursuline Convent (1745–1752) is the last intact example of French colonial architecture.
 Of the structures built during the French or Spanish colonial eras, only some 25 survive to this day (including the Cabildo and the Presbytère), in a mixture of colonial Spanish and neo-classical styles.

-Following the two great fires of New Orleans in the late 18th century, Spanish administrators enforced strict building codes, requiring strong brick construction and thick fire proof walls between adjoining buildings to avoid another city fire and to resist hurricanes but the Spanish did not directly influence much of the Quarter's architecture.
+Following the two great fires of New Orleans in the late 18th century, Spanish administrators enforced strict building codes, requiring strong brick construction and thick fireproof walls between adjoining buildings to avoid another city fire and to resist hurricanes but the Spanish did not directly influence much of the Quarter's architecture.
 Spanish influence came indirectly in the form of Creole style, a mixture of French and Spanish architecture with some elements from the Caribbean.

 Two-thirds of the French Quarter structures date from the first half of the 19th century, the most prolific decade being the 1820s, when the city was growing at an amazing rate.
 Records show that not a single Spanish architect was operating in the city by that time; only French and American were, the latter gradually replacing the former as Creole style was being replaced by Greek revival architecture in the 1830s and 1840s.

 From its south end to the intersection with Claiborne Avenue, Canal Street is extremely dense with buildings.
 Each building, being no larger than half a New Orleans block, has a notably intricate façade.
-All of these buildings contrast each other in style, from Greek revival, Art Nouveau, and Art Deco, to Renaissance Colonial, and one of Gothic architecture.
+All of these buildings contrast each other in style, from Greek Revival, Art Nouveau, and Art Deco, to Renaissance Colonial, and one of Gothic architecture.
 Also there is Post-modern, Mid-century modern, Streamline Moderne, and other types of 20th-century architecture.
 However, most of these buildings have lost their original interiors because of hurricane damage and business renovations.

 Jackson Square took its current form in the 1850s: the Cathedral was redesigned, mansard rooftops were added to the Cabildo and to the Presbytère, and the Pontalba apartments were built on the sides of the square, adorned with ironwork balconies.
 The popularity of wrought iron or cast iron balconies in New Orleans began during this period.